hb9kns/cronwatch/README.md

 all is fine) or a warning message to a receiving address, to alert you or keep you informed.

+*Note: versions before 2017-11-08 are not compatible with newer ones!*
+Please update all instances to the new version, otherwise missing beacons will be reported by old version instances.

 ### files

 - `croncrowd.sh` is the script itself; it should work with any common shell